Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/teia-noel.md

 <!-- twitter: jaquejbrito -->
 ---

-Keith Mitchell was a member of Mangul lab from 2017.
+Teia Noel was a member of Mangul lab from 2017.
 She was a Master's Student at our lab.